gruntwork-io/terragrunt/docs/_docs/02_features/scaffold.md

 Description:

-- `MODULE_URL` - URL to a Terraform module.
+- `MODULE_URL` - URL to a OpenTofu/Terraform module.
 Can be a local file path, git URL, registry URL, or any other [module source URL](https://developer.hashicorp.com/terraform/language/modules/sources).
 - `TEMPLATE_URL` - Optional URL to a custom boilerplate template to use to generate HCL files.
 Can be a local file path, git URL, registry URL, or any other [module source URL](https://developer.hashicorp.com/terraform/language/modules/sources).
 If not specified, Terragrunt will:
   - Look for a `.boilerplate` folder in the module at `MODULE_URL`, and if found, use the boilerplate template in that folder.
-  - Failing to find that, Terragrunt will use a boilerplate template that is built-in, which creates a best-practices `terragrunt.hcl` for deploying a single Terraform module.
+  - Failing to find that, Terragrunt will use a boilerplate template that is built-in, which creates a best-practices `terragrunt.hcl` for deploying a single OpenTofu/Terraform module.

-For example, here's how you can generate a `terragrunt.hcl` file to configure an [example MySQL Terraform module](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example/tree/master/mysql) for deployment:
+For example, here's how you can generate a `terragrunt.hcl` file to configure an [example MySQL OpenTofu/Terraform module](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example/tree/master/mysql) for deployment:

 ```bash
 terragrunt scaffold github.com/gruntwork-io/terragrunt-infrastructure-modules-example//modules/mysql